by Dr. C.H. Weaver M.D. 8/2022

 Cytokine release syndrome (CRS) occurred in 64% of patients and reached a “severe” level in 7.5% of patients.

 Subcutaneous administration distinguishes epcoritamab from competing therapies in the class.
-Besides being more convenient and less time consuming, subcutaneous administration leads to more gradual increases in plasma cytokine levels and lower peak levels, Hutchings explained, noting that potency studies showed T cell-mediated killing at low levels of CD20 expression.
+Besides being more convenient and less time consuming, subcutaneous administration leads to more gradual increases in plasma cytokine levels and lower peak levels.

 Findings from a phase I/II trial involving adults with relapsed/refractory CD20-positive B-cell NHL and prior treatment with an anti-CD20 antibody were reported at ASH 2020.
 Investigators enrolled a total of 68 patients, including 48 with DLBCL and 12 with FL.
 Almost all the patients had received anthracyclines and alkylating agents, about 10% had undergone autologous stem-cell transplants, and 10% had received prior CAR T-cell therapy.